chocomilk05/bartender-game-showcase/README.md

-# Starlight Bar (Working Title)
+# Title is in progress

+Hello !!
+My friend and I have been visual novel fans since forever and have played a plethora of them over the years in multiple formats (weve been playing them for over 10 years hehe), so we thought why not make one ourselves !

-A story-centered bartending game where the player mixes cocktails and interacts with customers in a cozy bar setting.
+A romantic visual novel where the player mixes cocktails and interacts with customers in a cozy bar setting

-The game is intentionally not competitive or fast-paced.
-Instead, the player’s drink quality and choices influence the story and their relationships with customers.
+The player’s drink quality and choices influence the story and their relationships with customers

+There are two love interests: a workaholic detective who's not really who they seem, an actor/actress who has been obsessed with you since they met you
+Also other flirtable customers !! (bc flirting is fun <3)

 ## Status
 In development

 ## Planned Features
-- Semi-realistic drink-making system
+- As free as possible drink-making system
-- Special signature drinks
+- Customizable mc; with custom pronouns and appearance !! - Ability to choose the love interests' genders !!
 - Customer reactions based on drink quality
 - Cozy bar atmosphere
 - Customer relationships that evolve over time
-- Interactive bar counter and back bar
+- Interactive bar counter
 - Wide variety of cocktails
 - Player-designed custom drink
 - In-game cocktail menu with a custom font